postgresml/pgcat/README.md

 | Statistics reporting | :x:                | :heavy_check_mark:  | Run `nc -l -u 8125` and watch the stats come in every 15 seconds.                                                        |

-## Feature descriptions
+## Usage

 ### Session mode
 In session mode, a client talks to one server for the duration of the connection.
-That server is not shared between other clients, so session mode is best used for low traffic deployments.
-However session mode does provide higher throughput (queries per second) than tranasactionn mode.
-Prepared statements are supported and commands like `SET` and advisory locks are supported as well.
+Prepared statements, `SET`, and advisory locks are supported.
+In terms of supported features, there is very little if any difference between session mode and talking directly to the server.

+To use session mode, change `pool_mode = "session"`.

 ### Transaction mode
-In transaction mode, a client talks to one server only for the duration of a single transaction.
-The server is then returned to the pool to be used by other clients.
-This is recommended for high traffic deployments.
-Transaction mode would have slightly lower per-client throughput (queries per second) because of pool contention, but this is expected.
-Overall system throughput is much higher in transaction mode than in session mode.
-Prepared statements are not supported because they are set on the Postgres server connection, but that connection is re-used between multiple clients!
-The same applies to advisory locks and `SET` (not supported).
-Alternatives are to use `SET LOCAL` and `pg_advisory_xact_lock` which are scoped to the transaction.
+In transaction mode, a client talks to one server for the duration of a single transaction; once it's over, the server is returned to the pool.
+Prepared statements, `SET`, and advisory locks are not supported; alternatives are to use `SET LOCAL` and `pg_advisory_xact_lock` which are scoped to the transaction.

 This mode is enabled by default.

 ### Load balancing of read queries
 All queries are load balanced against the configured servers using the round-robin algorithm.
 The most straight forward configuration example would be to put this pooler in front of several replicas and let it load balance all queries.

-If however the configuration includes a primary and replicas, the queries can be separated with the built-in query parser.
-The query parser will parse the SQL and figure out if it's a `SELECT` query (which is presumed to be a read) or something else (which is presumed to be a write) and will forward the query to the replicas or the primary respectively.
-This is disabled by default since inferring client intent based on the query alone is tricky.
-Some `SELECT` queries can write, for example; however for 99% of the workloads, this should work just fine.
-You can enable the query parser by changing the `query_parser_enabled` setting.
+If the configuration includes a primary and replicas, the queries can be separated with the built-in query parser.
+The query parser will interpret the query and route all `SELECT` queries to a replica, while all other queries including explicit transactions will be routed to the primary.

+The query parser is disabled by default.

 #### Query parser
 The query parser will do its best to determine where the query should go, but sometimes that's not possible.
 In that case, the client can select which server it wants using this custom SQL syntax: